tuva-health/docs/docs/guides/claim-preprocessing-guide.md

 5. **Data Marts:** This layer is automatically created via code that transforms the Core Data Mart layer.

+This [spreadsheet](https://docs.google.com/spreadsheets/d/1tzLnmEB_Z-34QfkIiZhFpV2Zzr9pn-mBUotlvAZ5D7U/edit?usp=sharing) provides what column are needed for the various data marts in The Tuva Project.
+Not mapping to a column needed for a data mart will result in no data being produced.

 Other term(s) used throughout this document:

-**connector** - A connector is a dbt project that is created to map your raw source data to the Tuva data model that is required to run The Tuva Project.
+  - **connector** - A connector is a dbt project that is created to map your raw source data to the Tuva data model that is required to run The Tuva Project.

 ## Medical Claim